 If you have not received a response by the due date or are not satisfied with your response you can complain to an Ombudsman by post: PO Box 10152 Wellington 6143.
 Or by email to:

-Whilst we do our best to assist with requests for CCTV footage this is usually only held for 3-7 days depending on the system and location and also where footage is located within the timeframe requested.
+While we do our best to assist with requests for CCTV footage, depending on the system and camera location, footage may only be held for anywhere between 24 hours and several days.
 Due to the quality of the cameras, distance from the road and direction the camera is facing, some footage may still not be fit for purpose as the cameras are not designed to identify individual vehicles or people.